felipe-zapata/lunalibros/README.md

 It's required to have at least the whole navigation menu created as pages for the theme.
 Also, the post types and basic pages.

+### Web Site Name

+The first step is to set the Web Site Name, this is useful for Search Engine Optimization (SEO) and will present on each page title.

+1. Navigate to General Settings: `/wp-admin/options-general.php`
+2. Find the ***"Site Title"*** text field and include the site name.
+3. Find the ***"Tagline"*** text field and include a brief description for the site.
+4. Find the ***"Site Icon"*** file upload field and include a icon image for the site.
+5. Optionally check the other fields and update as prefered.
+6. Save Changes.

 ### Home Page

 We'll require to create a static page as Front Page (Home), please follow as adviced:

 1. Navigate to Pages: `/wp-admin/edit.php?post_type=page`